 COCO’s goal is to improve the quality of life for residents in Central Oakland.
 OCC meetings are open to anyone interested in connecting with other homeowners and long-term residents of Central Oakland, learning about exciting initiatives in the area, and discovering how to get involved in the Oakland community.

-COCO meets the second Monday of every month at 6:00pm at People’s Oakland, located at 3433 Bates Street.
+COCO meets the second Monday of every month at 6:00pm at the Oakland Career Center, located at 294 Semple Street.

 Contact COCO by emailing Kathy Boykowycz at firstname.lastname@example.org.